EAGLE DAY AT THE PDC

 Each year, the Bald Eagle returns to the Fox River, outside the PDC.
 Join us in a celebration of all raptors, including Bald and Golden Eagles, hawks and other raptors.

 We will have live bird shows, hands-on activities, and engaging crafts.
-Our special guests, Dianne Moller from Hoo's Woods and Robert Rosenfield from UW Stevens Point will bring their own special wing-ed friends!
+Our special guest, Robert Rosenfield from UW Stevens Point will bring their own special wing-ed friends!

 TICKETS NOW ON SALE!

 Reduced Rate Admission for Advanced Sales!
-Tickets purchased by January 25, 2019 are just $5!
+Tickets purchased on or by January 25, 2019 are just $5!

 Limited seating for live animal show